tommasomoretti/nameless-analytics-tables/README.md

 ## The main table

-This is the schema of the Google BigQuery main table; you have to create it manually before starting to stream events.
+This is the schema of the Google BigQuery main table.
+You have to create it manually before starting to stream events.

 <img width="1412" alt="Screenshot 2024-06-02 alle 20 03 35" src="https://github.com/tommasomoretti/nameless-analytics-reporting-queries/assets/29273232/6c803b6b-cfdc-4573-8782-b8f14abec92f">

+Run this query to create the table.

 ``` sql
 CREATE TABLE IF NOT EXISTS `project_id.dataset_id.table_id` (